 Losing a loved one is never easy.
 There are so many things to do that you may not even know where to start.
 Let us help you.

 What is Probate?

 Probate is the legal process admitting the will.
 Then following the instructions in the Will under court supervision.
-Probate is when the Courts decide what will be done with our property after we pass.
+Administration is when the Courts decide what will be done with our property after we pass.
 Since we cannot sign away our property anymore, the Court has to sign for us.
 The law has a way to transfer our property and pay off any valid debts we have left behind.

 Intestate succession is the process when there is no will or trust (or an unfunded trust).
 And the court must supervise every little step.
 In this case, the State has laws that determine who gets what and how much.
 (This article will refer to both processes as probate for ease of reading).

 In Arkansas, there are two basic types of probate: